smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Subscribing to System Buttons/index.md

 !!!

 ### HMI for Audio-Related Subscribe Buttons
-In the screenshot below, the play, seek left and seek right icons are subscribe buttons.
+In the screenshot below, the pause, seek left and seek right icons are subscribe buttons.
 ![Generic - Media Template with subscribe buttons](assets/Generic_template_media_light.png)

 @![iOS]